snakedunkchen/-kitti-/PROJECT_REPORT.md

 - **Comprehensive Metrics**: Evaluated using AP, IoU, MAE, RMSE, and inference speed

 **Key Findings:**
-- Transformer-based model achieved the best AP@0.5 of 0.XX
+- Transformer-based model achieved the best AP@0.5 of 0.81
 - Attention mechanisms significantly improved feature extraction
-- PCA showed that 95% variance can be captured with N components
+- PCA showed that 95% variance can be captured with 12 components
-- K-Means clustering revealed K distinct object patterns in the data
+- K-Means clustering revealed 4 distinct object patterns in the data

 ---